Pawner818/LearningRPGProject/README.md

 This file will be updated according to the current progress.

-UPD (09.12.2020): added nice looking animations fom the LongSword pack.
-Transitions between state machines were modified to get smoother effect between animations.
-The next step is Combat Montage fixing and implementing the Enemy Combat System
+Weekly update (12.16.2020): I improved my Enemy by adding the weapons in his hand, also I added a lot of sounds (like sword swings, Foot Step System etc) and particles to make battles more fun!
+I like to work with notifies nodes and I like how easily I can get an access to them (using AnimBueprint) and combine them with C++ functions.
+The next week I'll focus on finishing building the Enemy Combat System - I'll add a damage parameter, Enemy Health Bar and more!